decentraland/documentation/content/creator/scene-editor/get-started/scene-editor-essentials.md

 **💡 Tip**: Everything in a scene is an Entity, they are the basic building blocks of scenes.
 Items are Entities that have at least a position and a visible shape.
 {{< /hint >}}

-Instead of selecting an item by clicking on it from the 3D view of the scne, you can select it from the tree view.
+Instead of selecting an item by clicking on it from the 3D view of the scene, you can select it from the tree view.
 Click the right-mouse button on an entity to reveal more options: you can rename, delete, or duplicate, also create a child entity, or add a component to the entity.

 Entities follow a hierarchy that can have as many levels as you want.
 Establish a parent-child relationship between two entities by dragging one item onto another on the tree.
 A child entity inherits the position of the parent, so when the parent moves, it carries any children with it.
 This can be practical while building a scene, for example you can set glasses and plates as children of a table, and then move the table without needing to readjust anything else.
 It can also be important when interacting with the scene, for items to move together.